Q&A Webcast Episode: 19 June 2011

-In this 19 June 2011 episode of Q&A Webcast, Dr. Diana Hsieh answered six questions on the virtue of pride, living together outside marriage, child support from unwilling fathers, profiting from the ignorance of others, deflating bragging looters, political bipartisanship, and more in an hour-long broadcast.
+In the live broadcast of Philosophy in Action Radio on Sunday, 19 June 2011, I answered questions on the virtue of pride, living together outside marriage, child support from unwilling fathers, profiting from the ignorance of others, deflating bragging looters, political bipartisanship, and more.

 My News of the Week: I've been working on plans for this webcast, as well as my updates to Explore Atlas Shrugged.
 Also, I finished reading The Hunger Games trilogy by Suzanne Collins.